Common New Team Questions and Answers:

 We get our side panels CNC'd although most of our custom parts are 3-D printed out of PLA.
 We only make a part out of metal if it needs to be super strong.
 The printer we use is here.
 If you do need CNC machining, try contacting local universities that may have facilities and will be willing to support a STEM project.

-3. What are some advantages and disadvantages of parallel plate drivetrains?
+4. What are some advantages and disadvantages of parallel plate drivetrains?

 Our drivetrain uses parallel plates because it lets us use spacers and bearings to keep our wheels in place and we can sandwich them in between the plates.
 The space between the wheels in the plates can be valuable as protected space for other elements like our batteries.

-4. What's the difference between normal screws and thread-locking screws, and when do you use either of them?
+5. What's the difference between normal screws and thread-locking screws, and when do you use either of them?

 We don't use thread locking screws a lot, instead we use blue loctite to keep our threads sealed.
-We use brass heat set inserts inside of our plastic parts and we loctite our screws into the inserts.
+We use brass heat set inserts inside of our plastic parts and we Loctite our screws into the inserts.

-5. How can we fasten/stabilize our pulleys' effectiveness?
+6. How can we fasten/stabilize our pulleys' effectiveness?

 We usually use a tensioner on our belt systems in order to keep them tight.

-6. How much tolerance is given if the robot slightly exceeds the 18 x 18 size limit?
+7. How much tolerance is given if the robot slightly exceeds the 18 x 18 size limit?
 Is one screw sticking out of the size limit enough to disqualify a robot?

 Don't exceed the 18x18 limit, even a screw sticking out will need to be fixed.
 They will measure your robot before every competition during the "robot inspection".
 Our team likes to have a little wiggle room so that we can fit easily.